linode/docs/docs/guides/development/concepts/benefits-of-functional-programming/index.md

 - '[Unthinkable: 7 Unbeatable Advantages of Functional Programming](https://www.unthinkable.co/blog-post/7-unbeatable-advantages-of-functional-programming/)'
 ---

 While not talked about frequently, functional programming has a lot to offer.
 It is ideal for program transparency, concurrency, and debugging.

-So, when should you use functional programming, and what are some specific benefits it offers?
-Find out in this tutorial.
+This tutorial provides instruction on when to use functional programming and the specific benefits it offers.
 Learn what functional programming is, explore its benefits, and discover its best use cases.

 ## What Is Functional Programming?